kiran-sumant/ObsidianKM/Academic/Academic notes/Thesis Submission.md

 # Contents

 Words - >10,000
-Count at start of each chapter; total wc at beginning under
+Count at start of each chapter; total wc at beginning under declaration Citation in Harvard format
+**all data, figures, tables and diagrams must be developed by me**. ==exception?== Literature review/introduction, where if copied, must be attributed to source. if possible, reinterpret.

 # Do's